 Make sure the bottle isn’t filled to the brim throughout.
 Leave the bottle about half an inch from the tip.
 It is not advisable to store them in a glass jar because the sauce will break when frosted.

-I recommend placing the sauce in an airtight zip-lock container if you want to stretch its life an additional day.
+I recommend keeping the sauce in an airtight ziplock bag or a high-efficient freezer food container if you want to stretch its life an additional day.

 Step 3: Put it Into The Freezer

 Leave it neatly in the freezer.
 You should check that your freezer has the coolness needed to freeze pasta sauce to avoid spoilage by not being stored at the right temperature.